PipoAT/GitWizard/.github/ISSUE_TEMPLATE/add-git-command-request.md

 ---

 ## Please be sure to search the current issues to ensure that there are no duplicated requests before submitting.
 Any duplicated requests will be ignored/closed as is.

+## Input in the title of the issue and below this line the git command to be added and any further information if needed: